noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 10/5/2021 6 am.
 Sleep deprivation. **Francesca** in voice to skull is trying to convince me to give up a life as an honest citizen to devote myself to drugs or, given my high computer skills, to the world of illegal hacking.
 One member of the non-state actors group continues to claim to be, which is totally false, since, as the name implies, they are actors.
 Actors in the shop of target individuals, tortured who torture.

+- 11/5/2021 18:34 **Francesca** always speak about kidnap me.
+Say that she has got a group of experts about kidnapping in Barcelona.
+Those people are the crew of the non state actor that torture victims of the business of her family.
+Sold neural states under extreme stress situations.
+This business is based upon slavery, torture and scientific racism. **Because Francesca got roots near head of the Catholic Church people think that are because nobles tree cut.**

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)